mcnakhaee/old_mcnakhaee.com/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 My name is Muhammad.
-I began my adventure in data science 5 years ago and since then I have been involved in a wide range of related projects such as machine learning for traffic accident data, social network analysis of Telegram messaging application, stock market prediction and my personal text mining projects.
-Recently I was a machine learning researcher in the Data Science at the University of Twente in the Netherlands.
-My project as funded by ProRail, the main Dutch company responsible for maintaining the railway infrastructure in the Netherlands.
-The goal of my project is to combine machine learning and big data techniques with formal method tools such as Fault Trees to help ProRail optimize their maintenance operations.
+I began my adventure in data science five years ago.
+Since then, I have been involved in a wide range of related projects such as machine learning for traffic accident data, social network analysis of Telegram messaging application, stock market prediction, and my personal text mining projects.
+I was recently a machine learning researcher in Data Science at the University of Twente in the Netherlands.
+My project was funded by ProRail, a Dutch company that is responsible for maintaining the railway infrastructure in the Netherlands.
+My project aimed to combine machine learning and big data techniques with formal method tools such as Fault Trees to help ProRail optimize their maintenance operations.